Estimate Time6 min

 Munizza has hustled to pay down her loans by working 2 jobs, but she says she wishes she had done more research before spending so much time and money on degrees that didn’t set her up to earn a lot.

-Student loans can be an important tool for gaining access to higher education, and nearly 1 in 4 adults with a bachelor’s degree or higher have at least some student debt.2 But prospective students should understand how much their potential salary could be—or could increase to—and how that compares to their loan amount and future payments.
+Student loans can be an important tool for gaining access to higher education, and more than 4 in 10 adults who enrolled in educational programs after high school have at least some student debt.2 But prospective students should understand how much their potential salary could be—or could increase to—and how that compares to their loan amount and future payments.
 Just like any investment, it’s important to calculate the ROI (return on investment) of taking out a student loan.

 Take your smart money habits to the next level